 Anne-Marie Brunet, CKBD, CAPS

-They say that good things come in small packages, well this small kitchen renovation delivered big on functionality, storage, and ‘pretty’!
+They say that good things come in small packages, well this Ottawa small kitchen renovation delivered big on functionality, storage, and the ‘pretty’!

-A young Ottawa couple reached out to me this year to help them re-design and update their small kitchen, a less than ideal builder grade kitchen.
-Over the years they’d managed to make some small upgrades such as replacing the sink and faucet and buying a newer, larger refrigerator.
-However, none of these ‘upgrades’ helped them deal with the daily challenges of working in a kitchen that, well, just didn’t work for them.
+A young Ottawa couple reached out to us to help them redesign and update their small, builder-grade kitchen.
+It was barely functional, and over the years, they’d managed to make some small upgrades, such as replacing the sink and faucet and buying a newer, larger refrigerator.
+However, none of these ‘upgrades’ helped them deal with the daily challenges of working in a kitchen that just didn’t work for them.

-Most of us don’t have the luxury of having one of those big, bright, beautiful kitchens, we so often fall in love with in the design magazines, and for some of us even an addition to the house to add extra space is just not in the cards either, BUT that doesn’t mean that your small kitchen can’t live large.
+Most of us don’t have the luxury of having one of those big, bright, beautiful kitchens, we so often fall in love with in the design magazines, and for some of us, even an addition to the house to add extra space is not in the cards either, BUT that doesn’t mean that your small kitchen can’t live large and be functional.

 With the right design tweaks and a bit of ‘blending and mixing’ the right materials, it’s absolutely possible to have a beautiful AND functional small kitchen.

-Just look at how I transformed this tired kitchen.
+Just look at how we transformed this tired kitchen.
 I think you’ll agree that the ‘AFTER’ is much more functional than the ‘BEFORE’…not to mention that ‘PRETTY’ was invited and stayed!

-Here’s what I had to work with and some of the issues the clients were dealing with.
-You might be familiar with some of these if you’re dealing with a small kitchen too;
+Here’s what we had to work with and some of the issues the clients were dealing with.
+You might be familiar with some of these if you’re also dealing with a small kitchen.

 TIP: Cabinets with 1 large door should be used sparingly throughout a kitchen.
-I use them only to store tall items or large appliances.
+The best function for these is to store tall items or large appliances.
 Use drawer cabinets as much as possible.

 4. Cabinets that are too deep to access the back of each shelf – so you forget what’s in there and buy more of the same…